mlabs-haskell/plutip/README.md

 [herc badge]: https://img.shields.io/badge/ci--by--hercules-green.svg
 [herc link]: https://hercules-ci.com/github/mlabs-haskell/plutip

-Plutip is Cardano tool that aims to help dApp developers with integration testing and contracts debugging.
+Plutip is Cardano tool for spawning local clusters.

-Plutip can serve several purposes:

-* start up disposable private network with arbitrary amount of funded addresses (providing keys for that addresses as well)
+Use it to start up disposable private network with arbitrary amount of funded addresses (providing keys for that addresses as well).
-* build tests with `tasty` Haskell framework where user can run Plutus contracts (`Contract w s e a`) using mentioned above private network
-* with a bit of additional instrumentation run contracts in REPL on local network

 ## Requirements